 Any time you’re taking advice, it is helpful to know that the person giving it has actually been there and done that.
-At Element Three, we’ve realized that one area consultancies really fail in—ourselves included—is in the buying experience.
+At Element Three, we’ve realized through experience that one area consultancies really fail in is in the purchase process.
 As marketing has evolved from finding leads to facilitating helpful sales interactions and finally to encompassing the way your team services current customers, Element Three has had to revamp our own buying experience, too.

 What has that looked like?
 We’ve been able to take our sales process from being reliant on our president to a greater place of internal sales alignment where a revenue team works together to build our book of business.
-As a result, we’ve seen a consistent and reliable amount of new business revenue year over year—over $1 million in 2020, despite a less-than-stellar selling situation—and a 97% good-fit new client rating last year, meaning we weren’t forcing square pegs into round holes.
+As a result, we’ve seen a consistent and reliable amount of new business revenue year over year—including over $1 million in 2020, despite what was obviously a less-than-stellar selling situation, with a 97% good-fit new client rating, meaning we weren’t forcing square pegs into round holes.

 We’ve been working for a while to get to this place, and we would never have achieved these goals if we had not established a consistent and positive buyer experience.
 Here’s how we did it, and how you can too.

 According to Gartner research, only 17% of business-to-business buyers will ever meet with a sales person during the research phase of a buying decision.
 This means that by the time they get to your sales team, they’re ready to go, and aren’t looking to be slowed down.
 Nothing is more frustrating than taking time to do research, and then running into obstacles once a human sales person enters the picture.
 Carvana is exploding because you can simply make your purchase online and receive your car right away.
 We buy like this because we’ve had so many experiences with sales people becoming a bottleneck rather than a helping hand through the process—and because in an increasingly digital world, we can do the research on our own, at our own pace.